openstack-archive/wsme/doc/functions.rst

 In this trivial example, we tell WSME that the 'multiply' function returns an integer, and takes two integer parameters.

-WSME will match the argument types by order, and know the exact type of each named argument.
+WSME will match the argument types by order to determine the exact type of each named argument.
 This is important since most of the web service protocols don't provide strict argument ordering but only named parameters.